UC-Berkeley-Extension/global/README.md

   - Installs node dependencies and builds the styleguide.

 Other default `phing` commands should not be used at this time.

+Default `phing` commands are in `vendor/palantirnet/the-build/targets`.
+These commands can be overwritten by those in the `build.xml` file in document root.

 ## Setting up Terminus